-I’m doing a bit of R&D for a possible eCruiser project.
+I’m doing a bit of R&D for an eCruiser project.
 I’m an old man now so sportbikes aren’t my goal and dirt bikes will have to wait until I move from the bay area.
+This post focuses on the rear end kinematics.

 The last bike I was riding, a 2014 Honda CTX700, was an awesome step to the old man world of motorcycles.
 A relaxed upright but low position, swept back bars and small forward floorboards.
 It was so comfortable.
 More, the DCT and ABS were a joy.
 Sadly, that got totaled in a crash at the Golden Gate Bridge toll plaza when I was cut off by a crazy driver a year and a half ago.
 I’ve been off the motorcycle since and really need to get back for my sanity.
 Buying a beater Shadow makes sense.
 Making something cool is more exciting.

 Frivolously, I also obtained a L/M rear end to play with as the linkages are arraigned differently allowing different solutions.
+It makes tension links and bell cranks far easier to make.
 I’m investing more into getting this right than I was initially expecting.

 From here, I can enter them into the calculator.
 These are the driving parameters and a few fixed calculations.
 It’s a challenge to figure out the correct naming conventions to use for this work.
 I want to find the right way to discuss this so that folks can understand precisely what is being said.
 If you see a name that should change, let me know.